 Hard boiled, soft boiled, raw and marinated eggs are all popular toppings on any type of ramen.

 Various types of seaweed such as wakame and nori are commonly added to all types of ramen.

 Slices of steamed fish cake.
-One type of kamaboko that is commonly served on ramen is naruto (or narutomaki), a sawtooth edged, white fish cake with a red or pink spiral design on it.
+One type of kamaboko that is commonly served on ramen is naruto (or narutomaki), a sawtooth edged, white fish cake with a pink spiral design on it.

 Canned corn is often paired with butter and served on miso or shio ramen.

 A thick pat of butter adds creaminess and depth.
 Typically added to miso or shio ramen.

 Though ramen can be considered a one dish meal, many ramen-ya also serve a selection of side dishes in addition to their noodles.
 The offerings vary from shop to shop but virtually all ramen-ya serve gyoza (potstickers).
 These Chinese-style, pan fried dumplings come five or six to an order and are eaten after being dipped in a mixture of soy sauce, vinegar and rayu (hot chili oil), all of which are usually available on the table and combined according to your taste.
 And of course, nothing complements a steaming hot bowl of ramen like an ice cold beer.